do-i-know-it/YggdrAshill.Nuadha/Documentation/Signals.md

 # Signals

-This module defines some types of `Signal`.
+Signals defines some types of `Signal`.

 ## Dependencies